siqiang-ng/tp/docs/DeveloperGuide.md

 3. `ProjactParser` identifies the commandWord, which in this case is `taskdone` and the arguments.
 4. `ProjactParser` calls the parse method of `TaskDeleteCommandParser`, which parses the argument, cand returns a new `TaskDeleteCommand`.
 5. The `LogicManager` then calls the execute method of the `TaskDeleteCommand`, which calls the setTag method of `Model`.

+- Why is it implemented that way:
+    - The design consideration on the indices for the `TaskDeleteCommand` is similar to `TaskDoneCommand`.

 The diagram below shows a sample interaction of `TaskDeleteCommand`.